bindusys/bindu-pi/README.md

-Bindu raspberry-pi-setup
+BinduSYS rpi setup
 =================================

-A small collection of scripts to setup and rpi.
-Gets rid of the games and other stuff (see [apt/remove.txt](apt/remove.txt)) and install pyqt3 and others (see [apt/install.txt](apt/install.txt))
+A small collection of scripts to setup an rpi.
+- Removes games and other non dev stuff (see [apt/remove.txt](apt/remove.txt))
+- Installs pyqt5 and others (see [apt/install.txt](apt/install.txt))

 Note: